ParlayANN: Scalable and Deterministic Parallel Graph-Based Approximate Nearest Neighbor Search Algorithms: Algorithms

-\paragraph{\textbf{DiskANN}} DiskANN~\cite{subramanya2019diskann} is a system consisting of an incremental in-memory ANNS graph algorithm as well as a system for storing the graph on an SSD.
-We focus on only the incremental ANNS graph algorithm as our work only deals with in-memory graph algorithms.
-The in-memory DiskANN algorithm is almost completely described by Algorithm~\ref{algo: insert}, with the exception of the pruning step.
-In the paper on the navigating spreading-out graph (NSG)~\cite{fu2019nsg}, Fu et al.~proposed a pruning method on the visited list $\mV$: roughly, they repeatedly select the point $p^*$ closest to $p$ in $\mV$, then filter out points $q$ that are \textit{closer to $p^*$ than $p^*$ is to $p$}.
-This can be thought of as pruning out long edges of triangles, and the logic is that it streamlines navigation by removing redundant edges.
-Subramanya et al.~\cite{subramanya2019diskann} refine this pruning step by adding a slack parameter $\alpha$ which can be used to select for a denser or sparser graph.
+\diskann{}~\cite{subramanya2019diskann} is a system consisting of an incremental in-memory ANNS graph algorithm as well as a system for storing the graph on an SSD.
+We focus on only the incremental ANNS graph algorithm as our work focus on the in-memory ANNS system.
+The in-memory \diskann{} algorithm is almost completely described by \cref{algo: insert}, with the exception of the pruning step.
+In the paper on the navigating spreading-out graph (NSG)~\cite{fu2019nsg}, Fu et al.~proposed a pruning method on the visited list $\mV$: roughly, they repeatedly select the point $p^*$ closest to $p$ in $\mV$, then filter out points $p'$ that are \textit{($\alpha$ times) closer to $p^*$ than to $p$} (i.e., remove all $p'$ s.t. $\alpha \dist{p^{*}}{p'} \leq \dist{p}{p'}$).
+This can be thought of as streamlining navigation by pruning out long edges of triangles.
+As this technique is general, we also apply the $\alpha$ parameter to other algorithms in this paper to reduce their degrees (and thus make the ANN graph sparser) when possible, in order to make a more fair comparison.

+To adapt \diskann{} for machines to be scalable to hundreds of cores in the in-memory setting, we used the prefix-doubling approach as described in the previous section.